awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **DisconnectReason**
 Indicates how the contact was terminated\.
-This data is currently available in the Amazon Connect contact record stream only\.
+This data is currently available in the Amazon Connect contact record stream and **Contact details** page\.
 The disconnect reason may not be accurate when there are agent or customer connectivity issues\.
 For example, if the agent is having connectivity issues, the customer might not be able to hear them \("Are you there?"\) and hang up\.
 This would be recorded as `CUSTOMER_DISCONNECT` and not reflect the connectivity issue\.
 Type: String
 Voice contacts can have the following disconnect reasons: